Originally published on Leftist Critic on Jan 18, 2016.

-The last chart is most relevant here, as it shows that in Bahrain alone, the United States has ten military bases.
+The last chart is most relevant here, as it shows that in Bahrain alone, the U$ has ten military bases.
 This is key because, if one uses the major naval base in Bahrain which claims on their website to cover 152 acres and is “home” to over 7,000 “military personnel and DOD Civilian employees,” then Farsi Island, with land on the small island mostly restricted to a IRGC base, is only over 90 miles away as calculated using this site.
 A recent AP article noted that Farsi Island was “in the middle of the [Persian] Gulf and home to an Iranian military facility.”
-Old Times articles from the 1980s say that the island is “where the Iranians have a base,” apparently serving as “a base for Iranian high-speed naval launches used to attack gulf shipping” as one article alleged.
+Old Times articles from the 1980s say that the island is “where the Iranians have a base,” apparently serving as “a base for Iranian high-speed naval launches used to attack gulf shipping” as another article alleged.
 The L.A.
 Times at one point even noted without criticism that Western officials believed that “Farsi Island…was used as a base by Iran to carry out attacks on Gulf shipping and to lay mines in the area.”
-Another article claimed that some of the dolphins were used as US military weapons to scout for supposed Iranian frogmen who would, in their minds, sabotage barges used as floating bases, ” were taken near Bahrain and “near Iran’s Farsi Island” in order to apparently “protect them from sabotage.”
-If the US military couldn’t get any more wacko, this is a sign you were wrong.
-Anyway, also of note here is the expansive reach of the US empire just in buildings alone, with the US Army controlling over 250,000 buildings!
+Another article claimed that some of the dolphins were used as U$ military weapons to scout for supposed Iranian frogmen who would, in their minds, sabotage barges used as floating bases, ” were taken near Bahrain and “near Iran’s Farsi Island” in order to apparently “protect them from sabotage.”
+If the U$ military couldn’t get any more out of their minds, you were wrong!
+Also of note here is the expansive reach of the U$ empire just in buildings alone, with the U$ Army controlling over 250,000 buildings!

-Moving on, there are a number of maps showing US bases around Iran at this current time, which sorta update a map created by Al Jazeera years ago.
+Moving on, there are a number of maps showing U$ bases around Iran at this current time, which sorta update a map created by Al Jazeera years ago.
 They are as follows:

-These maps alone, not even including their position in terms of black gold (also see here), make it clear why Iran would be in a defensive posture to US imperial and military aggression.
+These maps alone, not even including their position in terms of black gold, make it clear why Iran would be in a defensive posture to U$ imperial and military aggression.
 The same could be said about a fear of being bombed, considering that Micah Zenko of the CFR in a blogpost admitted the following: “…last year, the United States dropped an estimated total of 23,144 bombs in six countries [Iraq, Syria, Afghanistan, Pakistan, Yemen, and Somalia].
 Of these, 22,110 were dropped in Iraq and Syria.”
 However, this seems to be more minimized now than in the past.

 “…The United States of America is the most powerful nation on Earth.
 Period.
 It’s not even close.
 We spend more on our military than the next eight nations combined.
 Our troops are the finest fighting force in the history of the world.
 No nation dares to attack us or our allies because they know that’s the path to ruin…when it comes to every important international issue, people of the world do not look to Beijing or Moscow to lead — they call us…the international system we built after World War II is now struggling to keep pace with this new reality.
 It’s up to us to help remake that system.
 And that means we have to set priorities.
 Priority number one is protecting the American people and going after terrorist networks…We just need to call them [ISIS] what they are — killers and fanatics who have to be rooted out, hunted down, and destroyed…We also can’t try to take over and rebuild every country that falls into crisis.
 That’s not leadership; that’s a recipe for quagmire, spilling American blood and treasure that ultimately weakens us…Fortunately, there’s a smarter approach, a patient and disciplined strategy that uses every element of our national power.
 It says America will always act, alone if necessary, to protect our people and our allies; but on issues of global concern, we will mobilize the world to work with us, and make sure other countries pull their own weight…American leadership in the 21st century is not a choice between ignoring the rest of the world — except when we kill terrorists; or occupying and rebuilding whatever society is unraveling.
 Leadership means a wise application of military power, and rallying the world behind causes that are right… that kind of leadership depends on the power of our example.”